-The Scrutiny committees have examined a number of issues as part of their work programme in 2018/19 as demonstrated in their Annual Report which was reported to Full Council in July 2019.
+The Scrutiny committees have examined a number of issues as part of their work programme in 2019/20.
+These will be reported in their Annual Report to Full Council later in 2020.

 Information taken into consideration for producing the Annual Governance Statement includes performance management information, work completed by the Internal Audit Service, work completed by the External Auditor and other external inspection agencies, Scrutiny work, Risk Management and the Internal Control Framework including procedures, codes of conduct and policies and financial management controls as outlined in the CIPFA/SOLACE guidance.